GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/parameter_documentation/features/oceanic_plate.md

 ## Composition
 Compositional layers (such as oceanic crust or its depleted lithospheric mantle) can be added to the plate using the `composition models` parameter.
 These layers are defined relative to the top of the feature.
 The following model variations are supported:

-* **Uniform**: A common model, where for example, an uniform layer of oceanic crust can be defined from the `min depth` and `max depth` down to a specific thickness, followed by a layer of lithospheric mantle.
+* **Uniform**: A common model, where for example, a uniform layer of oceanic crust can be defined from the `min depth` and `max depth` down to a specific thickness, followed by a layer of lithospheric mantle.
 The fraction of each composition is defined by `fractions`.

 * **TianWaterContent Model**: Sets bound water content as a compositional field.
 The returned water content is computed from the local temperature and pressure at a given point in the model domain using `max depth`, `min depth`.
 Bound water content is parameterized for four lithologies: sediment, mid-ocean ridge basalt (MORB), gabbro, and peridotite, using phase diagram parameterizations {cite:p}`Tian2019` set using `initial water content` and `lithology` type.
 Pressure is assumed to be lithostatic and is calculated using a constant, user-defined density.
 To prevent invalid results where the parameterization breaks down at high pressures, the pressure is limited by a user-defined cutoff value `cutoff pressure` (in GPa) for each lithology.
 Recommended cutoff pressures are 10 GPa for peridotite, 26 GPa for gabbro, 16 GPa for MORB, and 1 GPa for sediment.